-University-issued electronic mail (email) is the official means of communication on all matters pertaining to the Student Conduct System.
-If a party to a Student conduct matter is no longer a Student or employee of the University, notifications will be directed via reasonable means.
+University-issued electronic mail (email) is the official means of communication on all matters pertaining to the Student Code of Conduct.
+If a party to a student conduct matter is no longer a student or employee of the University, notifications will be directed via reasonable means.
 Students are expected to check their University email accounts on a daily basis.
-Further, Students are responsible for updating the Office of Student Conduct of any email address or other changes to the means of contact with respect to conduct matters.
+Further, students are responsible for updating the Office of Student Conduct of any email address or other changes to the means of contact with respect to conduct matters.